ronnieholm/Backend-web-programming-course-spring-2015/Notes.md

 ## Exceptions - catch

-What code is executed after the catch-part has been executed?
+What code is executed after the catch part has been executed?

 Control doesn't return to the code that threw the exception.
-It returns to the first statement after the catch-block.
-More precisely after the last catch-block since you can have several catch-blocks handling different exceptions.
+It returns to the first statement after the catch block.
+More precisely after the last catch block since you can have several catch blocks handling different exceptions.

 This may cause problems if the code that threw the exception has claimed some system resources, for instance through opening a file.

-How can we make sure that a file for instance is closed, regardless of whether or not an exception has occurred?
+How can we make sure that a system resource, such as a file, is closed, regardless of whether or not an exception has occurred?

 In C# a finally clause is used for this purpose.
-Code placed in a finally-block is guaranteed to be executed, exception or not.
+Code placed in a finally block is guaranteed to be executed, exception or not.

     try {
         theFile.open(fileName);